Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 **Method name:** add_item

-**Description:** To create a shop item, the icon only supports network URL, and the use effect is not supported yet.
+**Description:** To create a shop item.
+The icon only supports network URLs, and the use effect is not supported yet.

 **Example:** [lifeup://api/add_item?name=Take+a+10-minute+break&desc=Go+and+take+a+short+break!&price=10&action_text=rest](lifeup://api/add_item?name=Take+a+10-minute+break&desc=Go+and+take+a+short+break!&price=10&action_text=rest)

-**Explanation:** Create a shop item with the name of "Take a 10-minute break", the description as "Go and take a short break! ", and the action text copy as "Rest" with a price of 10 gold coins.
+**Explanation:** Create a shop item with the name "Take a 10-minute break", the description as "Go and take a short break! ", and the action text copy as "Rest" with a price of 10 gold coins.

 | Parameter | Meaning | Type | Example | Required | Remarks |
 | ---------------- | ------------ | ---------------- | -- ---------- | -------- | -------------------- |